hpwit/SID6581/README.md

 here the sid_clock_pin will need to be plugged to the 02 pin or clock pin of the SID 6581 NB: this pin number has to be >=16

 ```
+# Playing SID tunes

+You have to ways of playing sid tunes
+1) Playing .sid files (PSID for the moment) the player is still under development so if you have issues do not hesistate to link the file which you have encountered issues with
+2) Playing registers dump.

-## To play a SIDtunes from a .sid file the PSID version only for the moment (SIDTunesPlayer Class)
+## 1 - To play a SIDtunes from a .sid file the PSID version only for the moment (SIDTunesPlayer Class)
 You can play SIDTunes stored as .sid files ont the SPIFFS or SD card
 Below the list of command to control the player